pommicket/smidi/README.md

 ## sMIDI

-A simple program for using MIDI controllers on POSIX systems.
+A simple program for using MIDI controllers on Linux.

 This is a replacement for programs like fluidsynth, because they're usually crazy and involve jack.
 So here's an alternative that doesn't take over your system's audio!